rizqinuralf/playwright-automation-exercise/README.md

 - TypeScript for static typing and better tooling
 - Reusable utility functions and test data patterns

-## 📸 Sample Test Screenshot

-> (You can add a screenshot or GIF showing a test running here)

 ## 📖 Future Improvements